Billie Nelson

 Billie Nelson (2 November 1941 – 8 September 1974) was a British professional Grand Prix motorcycle road racer.

-His best season was in 1969 when he finished the year in fourth place in the 500cc world championship.
-Nelson also passengered for Charlie Freeman on his Norton Manx sidecar racer in British and International races for a number of seasons in the 1960s.
-He was killed at the Opatija Circuit during the 1974 250cc Yugoslavian Grand Prix when he crashed into the crowd, injuring several spectators.
-He died later that night at a hospital.
+Nelson's best season was in 1969 when he finished the year in fourth place in the 500cc world championship.
+He also passengered for Charlie Freeman on his Norton Manx sidecar racer in British and International races for a number of seasons in the 1960s.

+Nelson was killed at the Opatija Circuit during the 1974 250cc Yugoslavian Grand Prix when he crashed into the crowd, injuring several spectators.
+He died later that night at a hospital, aged 32.
+He was buried at Eckington Cemetery in Derbyshire, England.